AdrianZajaczkowski/Learning_Python/README.md

 # Learning_Python
-In this repo i will show few Python basic examples and more
+Hi.
+In this repo i will show few Python basic examples and more.
+I do this to improve myself in this language.